TrendsetAM/LandingPageJobland/Jobland specs/MegaContext.md

 - **Email sequences** guiding users from problem recognition to solution adoption
 - **Case studies** showcasing measurable career advancement results

-This Mega Context provides the comprehensive foundation for generating any marketing content that will resonate with the Efficiency-Driven Career Optimizer persona and drive action toward ResumeDrop adoption.
+This Mega Context provides the comprehensive foundation for generating any marketing content that will resonate with the Efficiency-Driven Career Optimizer persona and drive action toward ResumeDropAI adoption.